 Visier Predicts Top Recruitment, Retention, and Compensation Trends for 2015

 With the economy moving in a positive direction, key challenges are emerging around retention, recruiting, workforce costs, generational shifts, diversity, and the role of HR.
-Organizations will increasingly seek Workforce Intelligence solutions to overcome these challenges.
+Organizations will increasingly seek People Analytics solutions to overcome these challenges.

 “Modern day boards and CEOs understand that data-driven solutions can improve decisions about talent, and, as a result, revenues and profits,” says John Schwarz, CEO and Co-Founder of Visier.
 “The consequence is that companies must focus on the use of data-driven insights to develop actionable plans to better recruit, retain and motivate employees.”

 Market demand for People Analytics is on the rise as business leaders increasingly recognize that recruiting, retaining, and motivating the right talent is critical to business growth and prosperity.
 Equally important is the ability to access and analyze the right information to support talent-related business decisions.

 Visier announced its predictions on top HR trends in 2015 at the HR Technology Conference in Las Vegas on October 7-10, 2014.

 1. Companies will double-down on retention and recruiting